Understanding Why Your Wine Cooler Shuts Off Unexpectedly

 - Electrical surges or wiring problems in your home

 If your wine cooling unit won’t stay on at all, always start by checking the power source and outlet.
+For step-by-step instructions, visit our reset wine cooling unit guide.

 2. Thermostat Malfunction in Wine Cooler